Laureano’s 3-run HR lifts A’s after Ohtani leaves mound

 Fans were giddy to catch a glimpse of Ohtani, with hundreds of the 14,856 in attendance regularly raising their cell phone cameras to capture photos and videos when Ohtani batted and pitched.

+“When Ohtani’s rolling like that, you like to see him out of there,” A’s manager Bob Melvin said of the slugging pitcher giving way to the bullpen.

-Brandon Marsh hit an RBI single in the ninth against Lou Trivino, who finished for a two-inning save when third baseman Matt Chapman made a dazzling catch against the wall in foul territory to end it on Adam Eaton’s fly.
+Brandon Marsh hit an RBI double in the ninth against Lou Trivino, who finished for a two-inning save when third baseman Matt Chapman made a dazzling catch against the wall in foul territory to end it on Adam Eaton’s fly.

 COUNCIL VOTE